jerickjoe111/launch-school/JS210/course_topics.md

 It is often perfectly reasonable to treat any object with a numeric `length` property and corresponding non-negative integer properties as array-like objects.

-You can still iterate through them with the same code you'd use for a true array; many algorithms work just as well with array-like objects as they do with real arrays.
+we can still iterate through them with the same code we'd use for a true array; many algorithms work just as well with array-like objects as they do with real arrays.
 This is specially true for algorithms that treat the array as read-only of if they at least leave the array length unchanged.

 In client-side JS, a number of methods for working with HTML documents (such as `document.querySelectorAll()`) return array-like objects.

 Most of the array methods are purposely defined to be generic so that they work correctly when applied to array-like objects in addition to true arrays.
-Since array-like objects do not inherit from `Array.prototype`, you cannot invoke array methods on them directly, but you can do it _indirectly_ using the `Function.call` method.
+Since array-like objects do not inherit from `Array.prototype`, you cannot invoke array methods on them directly, but we can do it _indirectly_ using the `Function.call` method.

+                                                  ...

 # 04: Objects